kotelesroberto/portfolio/projects/wlt_british_pharmacopoeia/README.md

   </ul>
 </p>
 <p>
-The final webapp was easy-to-access, user-friiendly with a detailed search function.
+The final webapp was easy-to-access, user-friendly with a detailed search function.
 Every forumlas are displayed with proper indexes.
 The site was full responsive with mobile-first approach.
 </p>

 <!-- Screenshots -->